When you or another person is experiencing a behavioral health crisis, you should have help. Someone to call, someone to respond, and somewhere to go.

 • Psychiatric prescriber services

-• Substance treatment referrals
+• Substance use treatment referrals

-• Other community resources
+• Support connecting to other community resources

 Crisis Respite